dotnet/docs/includes/core-changes/aspnetcore/3.0/add-authz-assembly-change.md

 ### AddAuthorization overload lives in a different assembly

-We renamed the core `AddAuthorization` methods that used to live in `Microsoft.AspNetCore.Authorization` to be `AddAuthorizationCore`.
+The core `AddAuthorization` methods that used to live in `Microsoft.AspNetCore.Authorization` were renamed to `AddAuthorizationCore`.
 The old `AddAuthorization` methods still exist, but are in the `Microsoft.AspNetCore.Authorization.Policy` package instead.
-Apps that are using both should see no impact.
-Apps that weren't using the policy package need to switch to using `AddAuthorizationCore`.
+Apps using both methods should see no impact.
+Apps that weren't using the policy package must switch to using `AddAuthorizationCore`.

 #### Version introduced